Legal help, services and support for private residential landlords

 The Act provides that it is an implied condition that pets are to be permitted unless the landlord has a reasonable reason to refuse permission.

-The clauses in the bill which provided for the landlord to require tenants to pay for insurance or pay an additional deposit as a condition of agreeing to the pet have been removed.
+The clauses in the bill which provided for the landlord to require tenants to pay for insurance or pay an additional deposit as a condition of agreeing to the pet were removed prior to the Act receiving Royal Assent.

 Nothing.
 Tenants will be entitled, as of right, to give a tenant’s Notice to Quit at any time after the tenancy starts.